 Hardest first (with apologies to the Poles): let Russian be your Slavic anchor!

-With Russian we’re not talking a mainstream “school” language.
+In English-speaking countries, at least, Russian is not a mainstream “school” language.
 Leave Spanish and other such easy options to the masses.
 Leave Chinese to those mindlessly chasing the latest trend.
 Of course, real exclusivity only comes when you learn a lesser-used language (like Basque or Welsh) but, all the same, if you choose Russian you’ll be joining a relatively exclusive club of true connoisseurs.

 Ok, I’ll stop the teasing 🙂 .